qwefgh90/ng-terminal/README.md

 ## API

 There are two ways to control the terminal.
-Calling API which is a interface of NgTerminal provides is a direct way to control the terminal.
-You can bind a instance by using @ViewChild.
+Calling API in `NgTerminal` is a direct way to control the terminal.
+You can get a instance of `NgTerminal` by using @ViewChild.
 Another way is to use input/output properties.

-#### NgTerminal (API)
+### NgTerminal (API)

 [NgTerminal](https://github.com/qwefgh90/ng-terminal/blob/master/projects/ng-terminal/src/lib/ng-terminal.ts) is a interface to provide public APIs you can call directly.
 You can get a object by using `@ViewChild` with a type of `NgTerminal`.